-The Bylaws are available on our website and discuss the purpose, membership, and organization of our club.
+The Bylaws are available on our website and discuss the purpose, membership and organization of our club.
 The Executive Board consists of the elected officers, who are the only ones with voting rights, and the two immediate past presidents.
 The Executive Board meets as needed, and must announce the meetings at least one week in advance so that any members can attend.
 Business meetings are also held throughout the year and occur at our regularly scheduled meeting time.

 The Bylaws state that the President appoints the Chairpersons of all Committees (except the Program Committee) and serves as an ex-officio member of all committees except the Nominating Committee.
-The Vice President serves as the Chairperson of the Program Committee which spends most of the summer meeting to plan and schedule all our exciting programs for the upcoming year.
+The Vice President serves as the Chairperson of the Program Committee, which spends most of the summer meeting to plan and schedule all our exciting programs for the upcoming year.

-We currently have seventeen committees, identified on page 2 of this newsletter, to address operations of the organization.
+Current committees are identified on page 3 of this newsletter.
 Although some committees only have one member identified, most would readily accept additional assistance.
 If you are interested in finding out more about a particular committee or volunteering, please contact the person listed for that committee.
-Two very important committees lack a chair at the current time; they are the field trip and mentor committees.
-Here is a description for each: